protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 {{% alert title="Note" color="note" %}} As
 of Protocol Buffers 22.0, support for option retention is still in progress and only C++ and Java are supported.
+Go has support starting from 1.29.0.
+Python support is complete but has not made it into a release yet.
-In all other languages, options are always retained at runtime. {{% /alert %}}
+{{% /alert %}}

 ## Generating Your Classes {#generating}